RyanCutinha/ryancutinha.github.io/index.md

 ---
 layout: default
-title: Welcome!
+title: Ryan's Passion Project!
 ---

-# Hello, everybody!
+# Machine Design!

-This is my new website powered by Jekyll and the Slate theme on GitHub Pages.
+The machine is built similar to that of a car.